astirn/local-latent-features-cell-images/README.md

 - 'ResultsTest'--This directory has identical structure and form as 'ResultsReal', but is updated when 'test_mode()' returns True.

-- 'Test'--This directory has similar, but slightly different, structure as 'ResultsReal' and 'ResultsTest'.
+- 'Test'--This directory has a similar, but slightly different, structure as 'ResultsReal' and 'ResultsTest'.
 It is generated when calling 'models.py' and will contain results for MNIST data.

 ## Requirements